• About

 Easy Homemade Cordial Instructions

-Using a funnel, pour the cordial into sterilised bottles and seal.
-Store in the refrigerator for up to 3 months.
+Step 5: Using a funnel, pour the cordial into sterilised bottles and seal.

 A drink of lime cordial and ice in a glass next to the cordial bottle and fresh limes